-The Big Cat Public Safety Act for the 116th US Congress Session (2019-2021) has been reintroduced to the House of Representatives as H.R.
-1380 but has yet to be reintroduced to the Senate.
+The Big Cat Public Safety Act for the 117th US Congress Session (2021-2023) has been reintroduced to the House of Representatives as H.R.
+263 and has yet to be reintroduced to the Senate.
 It has been assigned to the Natural Resource Committee in the House.

 - 23 states have a complete ban on private ownership.

 - 13 states have a partial ban on private ownership.

 - 10 states only require licenses to own dangerous exotic animals.

 - 4 states have NO regulations on private ownership.